polipoc/Profile-Quantumult-X/README.md

-# Quantumult X 过滤规则及图标
+# Quantumult X ruleset and icons

-所有过滤规则和图标来源于其他项目，不会同步更新。
+All filter rules and icons are derived from other projects and will not be updated simultaneously.